GsDevKit/GsDevKit_sys/bin/README.md

-GsDevKit_home calls the scripts in this directory (if present) instead of the version in $GS_HOME/sys/bin:
+GsDevKit_home calls the scripts in this directory (if present) instead of the version in $GS_HOME/sys/default/bin:

-- cloneSharedTodeProjects
-- defGsDevKit.env
-- updateClone
+- validateStoneSysNodes